Protests in Lebanon's capital over worsening economic crisis | Devdiscourse

 Although the official price is still pegged at 1,500 pounds to the dollar, people find it difficult to get hard currency at this rate from local banks.
 The protest was called for by activists from the civil society as well as individuals.

-Last week, amid fears that there will be an open-ended strike at gas stations, people waited for long hours to get vehicles filled.
-Because of the shortage in hard currency, there have been complaints by importers of fuel, medicine and wheat, that they buy the products from abroad paying in US dollars and when they sell in Lebanon they do so in the local currency.
+Last week, amid fears that there will be an open-ended strike at gas stations, people waited in long lines to get vehicles filled.
+Because of the shortage in hard currency, there have been complaints by importers of fuel, medicine, and wheat, that they buy the products from abroad paying in US dollars and when they sell in Lebanon they do so in the local currency.

 The agency also reported road closures in the northeastern regions of Baalbek and Hermel.
-(AP) RUP
+There were also protests in the northern city of Tripoli and the southern city of Sidon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)